tarunjr/naima/README.md

 # naima
 ##Naima: Not Another Intelligent Medical Assistant

-#### Developed with pasion @ SequoiaHack::2016 by [Prashant KS](https://in.linkedin.com/in/ksprash) , [Saurabh Minni](https://in.linkedin.com/in/100rabh) and [Tarun Rathor](https://in.linkedin.com/in/tarun-rathor-173aa64)
+#### Developed with passion @ SequoiaHack::2016 by [Prashant KS](https://in.linkedin.com/in/ksprash) , [Saurabh Minni](https://in.linkedin.com/in/100rabh) and [Tarun Rathor](https://in.linkedin.com/in/tarun-rathor-173aa64)

 ##Vision:
 Provide assisted expert health care to remote patients in an easy and fast way.

 ##Problem:
 In indian rural and semi-urban context access to quality health care is very sparse.
 Locally available doctors may not be most experienced or informed to evaluate patients medical condition with consistency and quality.

 ##Solution:
 We propose to empower the doctor/ care agents at rural health centers with a system, that :-
 * Guide them collect most relevant examination data for the medical condition.
 * Enable online review of the case with a relevant speciality expert.